 The Time is Venao

-Above all, Playa Venao is one of the few premier surf destinations that still maintains a small town and low-key vibe without overcrowded beach breaks.
+Above all, Playa Venao is one of the few premier surf destinations that still maintain a small town and low-key vibe without overcrowded beach breaks.
 There are a good variety of amenities and local community in the area to be able to live there part or full-time, yet it still remains a relatively undiscovered spot.
 The Bonhomia estate is a one of a kind opportunity nestled in the middle of this unique surf community.
-At an asking price of only $3.75 per meter, this is a bargain price for prime titled land, especially in such a central location right across from the beach.
+At a price of only USD $1,720,000.00 or $3.75/meter, this is a bargain price for prime titled land, especially in such a central location right across from the beach.

 Alejandro Porras (507) 6675-0828